-If there is duplication of nominations for stakeholder categories, or there are greater numbers of nominations than can be accommodated, H-GAC and TCEQ will make a primary selection based on the following criteria.
-In some cases, project staff may discuss duplicate nominations with nominees to see if a local arrangement can be made (e.g. if Harris and Waller counties both request a spot, Waller County may yield to Harris County if they are aware Harris County will represent counties in general).
+If there is duplication of nominations for stakeholder categories, or there are greater numbers of nominations than can be accommodated, H-GAC will make a primary selection based on the following criteria.
+In some cases, project staff may discuss duplicate nominations with nominees to see if a local arrangement can be made.

 - Representativeness Selection of members will be made to ensure all interests are represented, proportionally based on the recommendation in Table 1.
 Nominees who generally serve a leadership role for their category (e.g. counties, local governments) may be given preference if duplication exists in their category.
-Geographic representation will be considered as part of representativeness (i.e. ensuring all Watershed areas are represented).
-Consideration will also be given to ensuring small local governments are adequately represented alongside larger urban areas. - Implementation Role slight preference will be shown for participation by entities expected to have a large role in implementation (Harris County, Katy Prairie Conservancy, etc.).
+Geographic representation will be considered as part of representativeness (i.e. ensuring all watershed areas are represented).
+Consideration will also be given to ensuring small local governments are adequately represented alongside larger urban areas. - Implementation Role Slight preference will be shown for participation by entities expected to have a large role in implementation.